 Don’t miss St. Ambrose Cathedral, where the relics of Milan’s first bishop are venerated: its millenary history comes to life around the splendid Volvinio’s golden altar on 6th December, on the eve of the patron saint’s day, with a processions of offers from the whole diocese, which by the way extends its Carnival festivities until the Saturday after Ash Wednesday, in what is known as Ambrosian Carnival.
 Outside this church stands proud a marble column which bears the sign of Satan’s horns getting stuck in it when he charged the bishop – actually they are the drillings for a metal ring used to tether chariots, but the legend lives on with assurances of absolution to those repenting of their sins while tracing the holes with their fingertips.

 More brickwork and more parks at the Indro Montanelli’s Gardens, with a layout similar to Sempione Park, close to the shopping district of Porta Venezia.
 Within the gardens you’ll find the Planetarium, where you can reach for the stars thanks to the mammoth projector, and the charming edifice of the Natural History Museum, where you can see the besanosaurus, a locally found dinosaur, amongst taxidermy and reconstructions of natural habitats from Italy and the pluvial forest.

-Opposite these gardens you’ll find Villa Belgiojoso, a masterpiece of neoclassic architecture opening on a manicured Romantic garden, once the venue for registry weddings and now an art museum most fascinating for the décor of its rooms, particularly the ballroom and the private quarters.
+Opposite these gardens you’ll find Villa Belgiojoso, a masterpiece of neoclassic architecture opening on a manicured Romantic garden, once the venue for registry weddings and now an art museum most fascinating for the décor of its rooms, particularly the ballroom, about which you will find more if you click here, and the private quarters.

 Fashion rhymes with passion